jneubecker/edtech/README.md

 ## How to Run
 The API jar has been committed so that the app does not need built to run.

+- Open a cmd prompt in the project root/invenio and install node modules
+  - \> npm install
 - Open a cmd prompt in the project root
 - \> docker-compose up --build
   - This will build and start the container for the application